A Pre-trained Sequential Recommendation Framework: Popularity Dynamics for Zero-shot Transfer: CONCLUSION

-We also tried a learnable time interval encoding, but this didn't perform as well as the sinusoidal encoding.
+We also tried a learnable time interval encoding, but it yielded worse performance.
 We hypothesize that the sinusoidal encoding is more generalizable across domains and the learnable encoding is more prone to overfitting.